On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 When the anisotropic Berwald connection is affine, the (semi-) Finsler manifold is called {\em Berwald}.
-In the positive definite case, Szabó \cite{Sz} showed that the associated affine connection of a Berwald manifold is the Levi-Civita one of a Riemannian metric (see \cite{FHPV} for the indefinite case).
+This is characterized by the vanishing of the Berwald tensor (positive homogeneous of degree -1), obtained by taking the vertical derivative of the Berwald anisotropic connection.
+In the positive definite case, Szab\'o \cite{Sz} showed that the associated affine connection of a Berwald manifold is the Levi-Civita one of a Riemannian metric (see \cite{FHPV} for the indefinite case).

-\item {\em Chern anisotropic connection}: its Christoffel symbols are computed as the formal ones\footnote{Notice that the $\gamma_{ij}^k(x,y)$'s do not satisfy the cocycle rule in \eqref{e_cocycle Chris}, but the transformation obtained replacing in the left hand side therein $\bar y(x,y)$ by $y$.} $\gamma_{ij}^k(x,y)$ but now replacing the derivatives $\partial/\partial {x^i}$ by the corresponding derivatives $\delta/\delta x^i$ in \eqref{e_delta}.
-It plays a role similar to the Levi-Civita connection in semi-Riemannian geometry, as it is the unique symmetric anisotropic connection parallelizing $g$, \cite[Sect.
+\item {\em Chern anisotropic connection}. its Christoffel symbols $ ^C\Gamma_{ij}^a $ are computed as the formal ones\footnote{Notice that the $\gamma_{ij}^a(x,y)$'s do not satisfy the cocycle rule in \eqref{e_cocycle Chris}, but the transformation obtained replacing in the left hand side therein $\bar y(x,y)$ by $y$.} $\gamma_{ij}^a(x,y)$ but now replacing the derivatives $\partial/\partial {x^i}$ by the corresponding derivatives $\delta/\delta x^i$ in \eqref{e_delta}.
+It plays a role similar to the Levi-Civita connection in semi-Riemannian geometry.
+Indeed, it is the unique symmetric anisotropic connection parallelizing $g$, \cite[Sect.
 4.1]{J19}.
 Another interpretation in terms of $\nabla^Z$ can be found in \cite[Proposition 3.9]{J20}; in particular, if $Z$ is taken parallel at a point $x$ (a property which depends only on the nonlinear connection, see \eqref{e_dc}), then the Christoffel symbols of the semi-Riemannian metric $g_Z$ agree at $x$ with those of Chern's anisotropic connection at $(x,Z_x)$, see \cite[formula (7.17)]{Shen01}.

 The difference between the Chern and Berwald anisotropic connections is (up to metric equivalence) the so-called {\em Landsberg tensor}.
 When this tensor vanishes, the semi-Finsler manifold is called {\em Landsberg}.
+(The vertical derivative of the Chern anisotropic connection also yields a tensor, which is the sum of the Berwald tensor and the vertical derivative of the Landsberg one.)

-\eit Explicitly, the Berwald and Landsberg tensors, as well as the contraction of the latter called {\em mean Landsberg}, are written in coordinates, starting at the geodesc spray in \eqref{e_Geod}, respectively as follows:
+\eit Explicitly, the Berwald and Landsberg tensors, as well as the contraction of the latter called {\em mean Landsberg}, are written in coordinates (starting at the geodesic spray in \eqref{e_Geod}), respectively as follows: